 Share your story

 We believe that there are many women who are suffering in silence after having an unhappy, damaging or traumatic experience of ‘donating’ their eggs or being a ‘surrogate’ mother for the benefit of others.
-If you would like to share your story anonymously, we’d love to hear from you.
+If you would like to share your story anonymously, please see our Share Your Story page.